chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 I consider myself to walk at a little bit above average speed (and run at a very below average speed), but in the forest, especially in the non-open areas but also in the open areas, I was by far the slowest.
 Which I will attribute at 5% to carrying a heavy camera/lens and 95% to them simply being way way way faster than me.

+While most of our talks on previous days were logistics/survival-centric, we were finally on a more open road where the only goal was really to walk back to the lodge, so we were able to chat much more easily.
+I mostly talked to Armand and unfortunately now this was 11 months ago, but I

 Fire ants were the scariest and nastiest thing about my trip to CAR and here are a bunch being run over by a motorbike on the main local road as we were getting close to the lodge:

 ![Motorbike running over ants](../assets/sanghaforest/DSC_6139.NEF-2.jpg)